waterlinked/waterlinked.github.io/docs/underwater-gps/reference-frames.md

 ## Global frame

-The positions of the global frame are in terms of latitude and longitude, as defined by the WGS 84 standard.
+The positions of the global frame are in terms of latitude and longitude, as defined by the WGS 84 standard, and depth (relative to the sea surface).
 The _Map position_ tab in the _Position_ panel of the GUI plots the global frame position.

 ## Acoustic frame

 The x-axis of the acoustic frame is defined by the 'Forward' direction of the topside housing (indicated by a label on the lid, as shown in the figure below).
 The y-axes and z-axes are defined to be 'east' and 'down' respectively in relation to this x-axis.
-The _Relative position_ tab in the _Position_ panel of the GUI plots the acoustic frame position.<br><br>
+The _Relative position_ tab in the _Position_ panel of the GUI plots the acoustic frame position.

+The z-coordinate of the acoustic frame is always depth relative to the sea surface (not, say, relative to the antenna base, if using an antenna).<br><br>

 ![reference_system_pelicase](../../img/reference_system_pelicase_g2.png)